jessicarush/react-notes/nextjs_server_actions.md

 - The element matches the `:invalid` CSS pseudo-class, and sometimes other UI pseudo-classes (e.g., `:out-of-range`) depending on the error, which lets you apply a specific style to invalid elements.
 - If the user tries to send the data, the browser will block the form and display an error message.

-The next way to implement client-side validation would be to write you own JavaScript.
+Another way to implement client-side validation would be to write your own JavaScript.
 See [Validating forms using JavaScript](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation#validating_forms_using_javascript).

 ## Server-side validation